Identity theft is a real problem. The best way to deal with identity theft is to prevent it from happening in the first place.

 Although it can be annoying, I’m incredibly thankful for this service.
 They may not catch all suspicious activity, but it’s good to know they are paying attention, alerting me, and trying to stop fraudulent activities.

 Many identity theft scams come to you via telephone or email.
 There are so many that it’s impossible to name them all, and nefarious players are always coming up with new ones.

-It’s important to know that legitimate companies (and government agencies) will not call you and try to guilt or strong arm you into giving personal information over the phone.
+It’s important to know that legitimate companies (and government agencies) will not call you and try to guilt or strong-arm you into giving personal information over the phone.
 The IRS will not call and threaten to arrest you if you don’t pay immediately.
-Your bank will not call you to verify your account number.
+Your bank will not contact you to verify your account number.
 Your social security number does not expire.

-The important thing to remember is to never enter your account information if you clicked on an email link.
-If you did receive an email asking for information, call the official number of the company to resolve any potential problems.
+The critical thing to remember is never to enter your account information if you clicked on an email link.
+If you did receive an email asking for information, call the company’s official number to resolve any potential problems.
 If you need to log into your online account, do so from a trusted URL.

 Bonus: Stop Giving Your Information Away on Social Media

 The games are fun, aren’t they?
 Your Vampire name is the name of your first pet, plus the street you grew up on.
 Okay, usually (but not always), they are more sophisticated than that, but these social media games are designed to get your personal information.